ProbStub/BeautifulPortfolioTools/README.md

 user I was more than once unable to use a nice tool because it seemed to have more options than a cat has hairs.
 I want to empower regular people to build investment portfolios for themselves.
-If not to implement for investment purpose but to challenge and verify advise and offers from professional advisors.
+If not to implement for investment purpose but to challenge and verify advice and offers from professional advisors.
 The asymmetric information in investment advisory more often than not leads to an unhappy outcome.

 Long story short: One task at a time is far better to understand than multiple.